dotnet/docs-maui/docs/platform-integration/essentials/secure-storage.md

 When developing on the **iOS simulator**, enable the **Keychain** entitlement and add a keychain access group for the application's bundle identifier.

-Open the _Entitlements.plist_ in the iOS project and find the **Keychain** entitlement and enable it.
+Open the _Entitlements.plist_ in the project and find the **Keychain** entitlement and enable it.
 This will automatically add the application's identifier as a group.

 In the project properties, under **iOS Bundle Signing** set the **Custom Entitlements** to **Entitlements.plist**.